‘There are unionists in this room that do fuck all!’: April SRC Meeting Recap - Honi Soit

 No controversy arose from Welfare Officers Grace Wallman and Eamonn Murphy’s worthy motions about improving Discontinue Not to Count as Fail (DNCF) processes and making attendance requirements more responsive to COVID-19.

-Echoing her own struggles with university administration, having waited “two to three months to hear back” regarding her own application, Wallman implored the Council to support activism and lobbying USyd to implement student-friendly administrative processes.
+Discussing the struggles of many students navigating the DNCF process, Wallman implored the Council to support activism and lobbying USyd to implement student-friendly administrative processes.

 “This is disabled students, students who rely on paid work” she said, expanding on the burdens that the current DNCF system places upon working class and disadvantaged students.